 Even in a year when my stock picks outperformed the indexes by a big margin, the process still felt uncomfortable at times.
 The overall portfolio performance was good but I still felt the pain of a couple of individual stocks underperforming.
 Losses on shares that we’ve picked ourselves somehow feel more personal than with index investing.
 This is one reason why most people are better off starting with index trackers.

 Yes, index investing is incredibly simple.
-Its as easy to open an online broker account and buy an ETF as it is to open an online bank account.
+Its as easy to open an online broker account and buy a tracker fund as it is to open an online bank account.
 But the real reason I think low cost index investing is the best route for most people is that its easier not to take the volatility personally and feel regret, shame, fear or other unhelpful emotions.